A story of family origins, music, and activism.

 It was a prophetic performance that would inform Nahko’s ongoing path to protect the planet.
 He describes the scene saying, “Everyone was crying.
 It was the most beautiful moment, and I realized I wanted to go work with Caleen somehow.”
 He was soon called to California’s Mount Shasta to be in ceremony with the chief.
 Within the wise woman’s smokehouse, they hatched a plan to unblock local waterways in service of her beloved upstream swimming salmon.

-This September, after a hectic festival season tour schedule and significant time spent at Standing Rock, Nahko, Caleen, Pua, Pua’s daughter Hawane, and a group of indigenous water-keepers began a 300-mile trek titled RUN4SALMON.
+September, 2016, after a hectic festival season tour schedule and significant time spent at Standing Rock, Nahko, Caleen, Pua, Pua’s daughter Hawane, and a group of indigenous water-keepers began a 300-mile trek titled RUN4SALMON.
 This two-week active prayer forged a clear current for salmon to swim from the Sacramento—San Joaquin Delta to the Winnemem’s McCloud River.
 In addition, it raised awareness about Big Ag’s irrigation plans to further thirst the California Coast by building another dam in the area, depleting natural resources and those that depend on them.

 Nahko reflects soberly, “I’ve dropped into a deeper way.
 It takes a lot to change.
 To be accepted into ceremonial life, especially because I didn’t grow up in a tribal community.
 They’ll look right through you to see if you are ready or not.
 Being able to come into that walk, and let go of a lot of other things that are going on, so I could actually show up in a way that was humbled, stripped of my ego, and be able to just be of service.”